BioinfoNet/OpenScienceKE/schedule.md

 * BREAK

 ### 4:00PM - 5:00 PM
-* Recap and Discussing possible Open Science Projects
+* Recap and discussions on possible hackathon projects

 ### 5:00PM - 5:30PM
 * Q&A and Wrap Up